Guo Zhongze

 Guo Zhongze (born 7 August 1996 in Fushun, Liaoning) is a Chinese sprinter specialising in the 400 metres.
 He competed at the 2015 World Championships in Beijing without advancing from the first round.
+Guo holds the Chinese national record for the 400 metres.
+His personal bests in the event are 45.14 seconds outdoors (Tianjin 2017) and 47.95 seconds indoors (Doha 2016).

-His personal bests in the event are 45.66 seconds outdoors (Beijing 2015) and 47.95 seconds indoors (Doha 2016).
+Guo received a one-year ban for an anti-doping rule violation after failing to submit to a doping control in November 2018.